ITI/memorizer/Documentation/memorizer/using_memorizer.rst

 If the kernel command-line parameters are incorrect, adjust them in your bootloader configuration (typical: ``/etc/default/grub``) and reboot.

+Memorizer's control and data files live in the debugfs filesystem at ``/sys/kernel/debug/memorizer/*``.
+If that directory does not exist, please confirm:

+* You are running a Memorizer kernel.
+Examine the output of ``uname -a``, and reboot as required.
+* The debugfs filesystem is mounted.
+Examine the output of ``mount | grep debugfs``.
+If you need to mount the debugfs filesystem, run ``mount -t debugfs debugfs /sys/kernel/debug`` as root.

 If you are not interested in any previously-collected Memorizer data::